MakinaHQ/makina-periphery/PERMISSIONS.md

   - Can deploy depositors.
   - Can deploy redeemers.
   - Can deploy fee managers.
-  - Can deploy staking modules.
+  - Can deploy security modules.

 ### DirectDepositor